 Pumpkin-Apple Streusel Muffins

-Tuesday, November 9, 2010 at 3:54PM I’ve been married to Mark for close to 40 years now, and just when you think you really know a person, he says something like “maybe too much streusel”, which was followed by this eerie silence.
+I’ve been married to Mark for close to 40 years now, and just when you think you really know a person, he says something like “maybe too much streusel”, which was followed by this eerie silence.
 Shock.
 Disbelief.
 Heartbreak.
-Really?
+Seriously?
 Too much streusel?
-In his defense, he really loved the muffins, but it seems the streusel was distracting.
-Too sweet.
-Kind of hard to eat.
-Something like that.
+Is that even possible?
+In his defense, he really loved the muffins, but it seems he found the streusel distracting.
+Or something.
 Sigh.

 Being married for, like, ever doesn’t mean you agree on everything, and I don’t think he was actually saying he didn’t like streusel in general, but just not on this muffin.
 And, again, I have to say he has a point... the muffin itself really is the star here... one of the best I've ever had, actually.